hyeong-ing/invitevip-backend/README.md

-# 🔒 Invite and Manage 🔑
+# 🔒 Invite and Management 🔑

 <br/>